Help for employees

 The assessments service, which provides occupational health assessments for employees at risk of long-term sickness absence in Scotland will end on:

 Employers will continue to be able to use the Fit for Work advice helpline, website and web chat, which offer general health and work advice as well as support on sickness absence.

 What about if I am a self-employed disabled person?

 Self-employment is considered important for disabled people because it may offer a more convenient and flexible method of working.
 A self-employed person is someone who runs his or her own business or earns money on a freelance basis.
 You may be running the business in your own name as a sole trader or in partnership with others.

 It is important to be sure that the tax office accepts that you are self-employed and not actually employed and further advice on this and other self-employed issues can be found in the 'self-employed section' of our website.

-As with employment income, there is no blanket tax exemption or deduction for the extra costs you incur on account of your disability.
+If you are genuinely self-employed, as with employment income, there is no blanket tax exemption or deduction for the extra costs you incur on account of your disability.
 However any expenditure which is wholly and exclusively incurred for business purposes can be deducted from your taxable business income.
 This could include adjustments made to your office premises to accommodate you as well as books in special formats and specialist equipment.

 There is a different system in Northern Ireland.
 You can find out more from NI Direct.

-We look at the following on the remainder of this page:
+We look at the following:

 - Am I eligible?